xjtu-enre/ENRE-java/test/README.md

 The whole testing framework is built based on ENRE-ts, so we need to clone the ENRE-ts repo and modify some of its files.

-Since ENRE-ts's testing framework does not provide multi-language support on its own, we have to modify its files handly.
+Since ENRE-ts's testing framework does not provide multi-language support on its own, we have to modify its files manually.
 So if ENRE-ts's code updated, we need to sync its updates by ourselves.

 Here are the steps required to generate test source code files: